dagmawibabi/dblogs/public/blogs/A month in Better Auth.md

 4. [Stripe SDK](https://docs.stripe.com/get-started/development-environment)

-   This month we pushed out version 1.3 and one of the main goals we had was to make our Stripe plugin production ready and so I was assigned to squash Stripe related bugs and add improvements too.
-If you go and check the repo you’d find Stripe related issues often.
+   This month we pushed out [version 1.3](https://www.better-auth.com/blog/1-3) and one of the main goals we had was to make our Stripe plugin production ready and so I was assigned to squash Stripe related bugs and add improvements too.
+If you go and check the repo you’d find [Stripe related issues](https://github.com/better-auth/better-auth/issues?q=is%3Aissue%20state%3Aopen%20Stripe) often.
 People really want us to build an entire Stripe replacement for them but it’s not what we aim to do at this point.

-As this was my main task I learnt SO MUCH about stripe, it’s SDK and how it’s architecture.
-I see lots of people complaining about Stripe on Twitter and all the other alternatives like [Polar.sh](https://Polar.sh) and [Autumn](https://autumn.com) and also researching through how these alternatives work I came to appreciate them all.
+   As this was my main task I learnt SO MUCH about stripe, its SDK and how its architecture.
+I see lots of people complaining about Stripe on Twitter but looking at all the other alternatives like [Polar.sh](https://Polar.sh) and [Autumn](https://autumn.com) and also researching through how these alternatives work I came to appreciate them all.

 5. [Open Telemetry](https://opentelemetry.io/)